mwang87/ReDU-MS2-Documentation/docs/index.md

 ---

+### ReDU Sample Information Overview

+The fields that are used to describe each mass spectrometry file are highlighted and described in our template, this can be found [here](https://docs.google.com/spreadsheets/d/1v71bnUd8fiXX51zuZIUAvYETWmpwFQj-M3mu4CNsHBU/edit#gid=1747621311).

+This includes references to external controlled vocabularies and ontologies (e.g. Disease Ontology, Uber Ontology, Mass Spectrometry Ontology.
+We hope this enables ReDU to help data interoperability.

+---

 ## Data Availability
 All sample information can be downloaded from the ReDU-MS2 homepage by clicking "Download Database".
 The ReDU identification database is publicly available and accessible via [(GNPS)](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp), MSV000084206.